Particle Acceleration by Magnetic Reconnection: Discussion and Conclusions

-Finally, first order Fermi acceleration by reconnection seems to be powerful enough in the solar (or stellar) corona and wind and in the Earth magnetotail where this mechanism has been more extensively explored.
-In order to check whether it is also really as powerful in relativistic environments, like the surroundings of black holes/accretion disks and jets, as suggested in the literature, further studies of the present model in the relativistic MHD (RMHD) regime are also required.
-As an example, Figure \ref{fig:RMHDjet} shows preliminary results of 10,000 test particles injected in a 2D relativistic MHD jet system \cite{kowal12b}.
+However, studies of particle acceleration in the collisional relativistic MHD regime (RMHD) are still in their childhood.
+As an example, Figure \ref{fig:RMHDjet} shows very preliminary results of simulations of 10,000 test particles injected in a 2D relatvistic MHD jet system \cite{kowal13b}.
 The colors highlight the regions where particles are being accelerated, mostly through first order Fermi, to relativistic energies both behind shocks and within magnetic reconnection islands.
-The comparison between the acceleration rate diagrams on the right hand side of this figure clearly indicates that both mechanisms are competitive \cite{kowal12b}.
-These results are encouraging and may have rather important consequences on particle acceleration and high energy emission processes in microquasars, pulsar winds, AGNs, GRBs and their surroundings and, therefore, require more extensive studies.
-To assess the role of this mechanism in modeling flares in the spectrum of compact sources is also in order \cite{degouveia05, degouveia10a, degouveia10b, drury12}.
-Besides, particles accelerated in domains of reconnection, particularly in pure turbulent regions, may be available as seed populations for further first order Fermi shock or magnetic reconnection acceleration in these different systems.
+The comparison between the acceleration rate diagrams on the right hand side of this figure suggests that both mechanisms are competitive \cite{kowal13b}.